Imidacloprid 200

 COURAZE 200 SC INSECTICIDEOSPRAY PTY LTDAC

-EVICT TERMITICIDEBAYER CROPSCIENCE PTY LTDSC
+EVICT TERMITICIDEBAYER CROPSCIENCE PTY LTD

 EXTOL TURF AND ORNAMENTAL INSECTICIDEBAYER CROPSCIENCE PTY LTDSC

-FARMOZ DOMINION 200 SC TERMITICIDEFARMOZ PTY LIMITEDSC
+FARMOZ DOMINION 200 SC TERMITICIDEFARMOZ PTY LIMITED

 FARMOZ KOHINOR 200 INSECTICIDEFARMOZ PTY LIMITED